splunk/splunk-operator/docs/_configuration/SmartStore.md

 The SmartStore parameters will be placed into the required .conf files in an app.
 The app is named as `splunk-operator`.
 In the case of a standalone deployment, the app is located at `/opt/splunk/etc/apps/`

+{: .note }
-Note: Custom apps with higher precedence can potentially overwrite the index and volume configuration in the splunk-operator app.
+Custom apps with higher precedence can potentially overwrite the index and volume configuration in the splunk-operator app.
 Hence, care should be taken to avoid conflicting SmartStore configuration in custom apps.
 See  [Configuration file precedence order](https://docs.splunk.com/Documentation/Splunk/latest/Admin/Wheretofindtheconfigurationfiles#How_Splunk_determines_precedence_order)